The Residents: The American Composers Series, 13th Anniversary Show, and the end of Ralph (1984–1987)

 Deciding to take a break from part three of the Mole Trilogy, the Residents began a new project entitled the American Composers Series, a planned series of 10 albums which would pay tribute to pop artists and instrumental composers from the United States.
 The first result of this pairing was George & James, featuring the music of George Gershwin and James Brown.
 Following the release of George & James, the Residents finally abandoned part three of the Mole Trilogy, choosing instead to record a fourth entry entitled The Big Bubble, featuring very stripped-down instrumentation in order to portray a fictional garage rock band.
 No further entries into the Mole Trilogy have been recorded, and the project is considered abandoned.

 When The Big Bubble was released in Japan by Wave Records, it was an unquestioned success, its popularity resulting in Wave funding a two-week tour of Japan for the group in October 1985.
 The tour was successful, and re-ignited the group's interest in creating live performances.
 As a result, they eventually embarked on their 13th Anniversary world tour, ranging from 1985 to 1987, with Snakefinger playing electric guitar.
 As for studio work, the group eventually released their second entry in the American Composers series, Stars & Hank Forever, featuring the music of Hank Williams and John Philip Sousa.
 Their version of the Williams song "Kaw-liga" was particularly successful in the emerging club scene.

 Due to licensing costs and the emerging CD format, the American Composers series was later abandoned.
-Stars & Hank Forever was the last Residents project Snakefinger would play on, as he died of a heart attack in July 1987.
+Stars & Hank Forever was the last Residents project Snakefinger played on, as he died of a heart attack in July 1987.

 Following the release of the 13th Anniversary Show LP in 1986 and a cover of "Hit the Road Jack" in 1987, the Cryptic Corporation resigned control of Ralph Records over to Tom & Sheenah Timony, and the Residents signed to Rykodisc.
-Tom and Sheenah would later turn Ralph into a new label, T.E.C.
-Tones, and establish the Residents' official fan club from 1988 to 1993: UWEB (Uncle Willie's Eyeball Buddies).
+Tom and Sheenah later turned Ralph into a new label, T.E.C.
+Tones, and established the Residents' official fan club from 1988 to 1993: UWEB (Uncle Willie's Eyeball Buddies).